BlueTachi/Student_Notification/student-notification-lab/TASK_PLAN.md

   - Verify all services start correctly with 'docker-compose up'
   - Test API endpoint with invalid HTTP methods (e.g., GET on POST routes)
   - Document expected vs. actual responses for API testing
-  - Clean up and rebuild container to verify stability
+  - Clean up and rebuild container to verify stability.

 * Goals for Execution
    - Ensure 'notification-service' runs correctly
    - verify that '/status' and '/send- notification' endpoints responds as expected.
    - Identify and document any bugs or missing features.
    - submit clean and clear document with testing evidence.

 * Tools to be Used